Does Homeowners Insurance Cover Bed Bugs?

 What Should You Do If You Have Bed Bugs?

 Depending on your budget and the infestation level, you can take a DIY approach to remove bed bugs or hire a professional.
-Removing bed bugs yourself is cheaper but may require regular maintenance, time and labor.
-Severe infestations, however, will likely require a professional.
+Removing bed bugs yourself is cheaper but will require regular maintenance, time and labor.

 First, thoroughly look throughout your entire home for bed bugs.
 Generally, bed bugs like to nestle in the following areas: